Skip to content

 Slow server responseLong wait for the first byteCaching, better hosting or a CDN

 Measure again after every change.
 Speed optimisation is a cycle of measuring, adjusting and verifying; without a new measurement you do not know whether a fix works.
+Start with the heaviest page in your scan report, fix one cause, and repeat the test under the same conditions (same tool, same device profile).

 Related articles